Position: Operations Support Program Manager

 We will review applications on a rolling basis until the position is filled.

-- We will begin in-person one-hour interviews in June.
+- We will begin in-person one-hour interviews as early as mid July.
 If you are invited for an in-person interview, we will ask for two work samples relevant to this position, e.g. a process you created, a writing sample, or other relevant materials.

 - Finalists will be invited to a second-round one-hour interview, and we will make an offer shortly thereafter.

-- We would like to have the selected candidate start in late June or early July.
+- We would like to have the selected candidate start in mid to late August.

 A criminal background will not automatically eliminate you from consideration.
 A criminal history background check will be conducted on the final candidate prior to beginning employment.